Last updated: July 19, 2018

 We may use the information that we collect to fulfill your requests for services and information.
 For example, using your contact information to respond to your email requests, or to enable registration for services on our Website.

-We use the information we collect to send email newsletters (if you have signed-up for this information).
+We use the information we collect to send email newsletters (if you have signed-up for this information), to be able to provide online courses, and to be able to grant educators access to our educator resources.
 We may also use the information that we collect to send you e-mail communications, such as information about your account or changes to the Website.
+We use the information we collect in educator sign ups to understand how educators use our resources, and to determine how we can serve them better. iBiology Courses uses email automations to send you custom e-mail after certain interactions with course content.

 In addition to the uses identified above, we may use the information that we collect for any other purposes disclosed to you at the time we collect your information or pursuant to your consent.